fazo96/ipfs-boards/README.md

 ### Versioning

-The protocol should be versioning once it's stable enough to be useful
+a `version` file or something should be included in the user's files to ensure compatibility between different versions or forks.

+### License

+GPLv3?
+MIT?
+Something else?
+Needs to be chosen